hsh423/hsh423.github.io/index.md

 ## About Me

-I am currently a junor at Lehigh University majoring in finance.
+I am currently a junior at Lehigh University majoring in finance.
 My other main academic pursuits are computer science and data analytics.
 I am particularly interested in finance as it relates to growing technology and energy companies.

 <!-- Upload your own photo and change the path -->